-Exceptional falling rolls proposal for Lakeside Nursery and Primary academy case for falling rolls funding because it had moved site to support the LA.
+DG asked the Forum to approve an exceptional falling rolls fund proposal for Lakeside Nursery and Primary Academy.
+Pupil numbers at this school had fallen when it moved to a new site on a new housing development, but projections showed that pupil numbers were expected to recover within the next three to five years.
+The school was seen as a special case for falling rolls funding because it had moved site to support the LA.
 The pupil losses were not just ordinary variations but reflected the change of location.
 DFE had confirmed that it was happy for the LA to use local projections of pupil numbers, rather than 2022/23 SCAP return data, which must normally be used, because the move has meant that the school is now in a different planning area.